habartakh/RL-Tic-Tac-Toe/README.md

  ## Value Iteration Algorithm

-With value iteration, the observations are as follows :

-    The actions generated do not depend on the Bellman's equation's discount factor and threshold.

-    The agent focuses on taking actions that will lead to his victory.
-This only works in cases ending with a draw.
+With value iteration, positive results are observed.
+The agent not only focuses on taking actions that will lead to his victory, he also tries to prevent the human opponent from winning.

-    However, when the human opponent takes actions leading him to victory, rather than preventing him from winning, the agent focuses on winning his own game.
-This results in the agent's lost.